Can A Robot Vacuum Avoid And Clean Up Dog Poop?

 A combination of training and technological features helps robot vacuums to steer clear of objects like poop and other pet waste.
-To begin with, they are trained with image sets of objects commonly found in households so they can easily recognise things like shoes, cables, fabrics, socks and chair legs.
+To begin with, they are trained with image sets of objects commonly found in households so they can easily recognize things like shoes, cables, fabrics, socks and chair legs.

 Secondly, smart vacuums don’t have dedicated ‘poop sensors’, but they use cameras, lidar and LED sensors to create a 3D-like image of things in its path.
-For instance, ECOVACS’ DEEBOTS use AIVI 3D technology and an astronomy-grade RGB camera to identify objects.
+For instance, ECOVACS’ DEEBOTS use AIVI 3D technology and an astronomy-grade RGB camera to identify objects 1.
 Then, artificial intelligence-based technologies help them understand in real time how to deal with unique obstacles they haven’t encountered before.

 Mapping And Navigation Abilities

-Most robotic vacuum cleaners are able to create 2D maps of home layouts .
+Most robotic vacuum cleaners are able to create 2D maps of home layouts.
 Some can even create 3D maps showing the exact locations and dimensions of furniture and walkways.
 They do this generally with laser sensors.

-Let’s take ECOVACS’ TrueMapping technology as an example, which combines lidar with a DToF laser (similar to the tech used in autonomous cars) which empowers DEEBOTs to plot the most efficient course through your home, navigate tight spaces and name rooms by recognising furniture types.
+Let’s take ECOVACS’ TrueMapping technology as an example, which combines lidar with a DToF laser (similar to the tech used in autonomous cars) which empowers DEEBOTs to plot the most efficient course through your home, navigate tight spaces and name rooms by recognizing furniture types.